Punchwes/punchwes.github.io/_pages/about.md

 I am currently a Postdoc researcher at [Coastal NLP Group](https://coastalcph.github.io/) at the **University of Copenhagen**, working with Prof. Anders Søggard.
 I obtained my PhD from the **University of Sussex**, supervised by Prof. David Weir and Dr. Julie Weeds (2019-2023).
 Before joining Sussex, I obtained my MSc in Artificial Intelligence from the **University of Edinburgh** under supervision of Prof. Bonnie Webber and Dr. Thomas Kober (2017-18).
 I obtained BEng in Computer Science from **Sichuan University** (2013-2017).

-Research interest: Crosslingual Generalization, Representation Learning, Trustworthy NLP
+**Research interest**: Crosslingual Generalization, Representation Learning, Trustworthy NLP

 Apart from research, I enjoy watching anime and playing video games.